 My journey into this work wasn’t just academic; it was personal.
-I’ve seen how emotional pain, unresolved grief, and life transitions can manifest physically — and how traditional medicine often overlooks this connection.
+I’ve seen how emotional pain, unresolved grief, and life transitions can manifest physically, and how traditional medicine often overlooks this connection.

 That’s why I created a different kind of healing space.
 One where your story matters, your symptoms are clues, and your healing is guided by both science and soul.

-Now, let’s discuss the technical stuff…
+Now, let’s discuss the technical stuff of my formal academic & clinical training…

 MEDICAL SCHOOL

-After completing my Bachelor’s and Master’s degrees, along with premedical studies, I chose to pursue my medical training at Bastyr University—the world’s most innovative naturopathic medical school.
+After completing my Bachelor’s and Master’s degrees, along with intensive premedical studies, I pursued my medical training at Bastyr University; the world’s most innovative medical school.
+During my first year, I was honored with a prestigious scholarship awarded to a student who demonstrated exceptional dedication to the healing arts.

 Grounded in Science